 Connecting the U of S to the World

 U of S "Canada 150" Study Abroad Undergraduate Scholarship Recipients

 As part of the celebration of Canada’s 150th anniversary of Confederation, the U of S created a number of new scholarships for undergraduate and graduate students.
-The first 4 of a total of 12 U of S "Canada 150" Study Abroad Undergraduate Scholarships were awarded for travel in spring and summer 2017.
-The next deadline is August 15, 2017 (more info here).
+The first 8 of a total of 12 U of S "Canada 150" Study Abroad Undergraduate Scholarships were awarded for travel in spring, summer and fall 2017.
+The next deadline is December 15, 2017 (more info here).
 Here are the recipients:

 Delainey Guigon is a sociology student in the College of Arts and Science student.
 This summer she is participating in the Intercordia Canada program through St. Thomas More College.
 She will be volunteering with a community in Ecuador and immersing herself in the local culture by living with a host family.

 Taylor Peters is a nursing student.
 This summer she will be spending three months in Uganda through the Queen Elizabeth II Diamond Jubilee Project focusing on issues related to food security and sustainability.

 Stephanie Kane is a finance student in the Edwards School of Business.
 She will be spending the summer in South Africa as an International Law and Human Rights intern gaining experience and knowledge about human rights issues.